Biolife Health Center Health Technologies

 Biometrics

-Equipment used to monitor and record patients' biological vital health metrics such as heart-rate-variability, blood pressure, blood oxygen, temperature, sleep, etc.
+Equipment used to monitor and record patients' biological vital health metrics, such as heart rate variability, blood pressure, blood oxygen, temperature, and sleep.

 Biophoton Light Therapy